hubot-archive/hubot-slack-invite-request/README.md

-# Slack join request page for Hubot
+# Slack invitation request page for Hubot

-Serves a page from your Hubot which authenticates users via Google Sign In and then displays a form for requesting an invite to a [Slack](http://slack.com) team.
+Serves a page from your Hubot which authenticates users via Google Sign-In and then displays a form for requesting an invite to a [Slack](http://slack.com) team.
 When the form is submitted, the details are posted to your channel/group on Slack.